MP for Hove and Portslade

 Secretary of State for Business and Trade

-Peter Kyle is a Labour (Co-op) MP for Hove and Portslade, first elected in 2015.
-He currently serves as Secretary of State for Business and Trade and President of the Board of Trade, a role he has held since 5 September 2025, after previously leading the Science, Innovation and Technology brief and serving in various shadow and committee roles.
-His parliamentary career has focused on business, trade and science policy, with longstanding involvement in Business and Trade Committee work since 2015.
+Peter Kyle is the Labour (Co-op) MP for Hove and Portslade, first elected in 2015.
+He currently serves as Secretary of State for Business and Trade and President of the Board of Trade (since September 2025), after earlier leading roles in science, innovation and technology and various shadow and committee positions.
+His career has focused on business, science and technology, and trade policy.

-Declared financial interests include two shareholdings and one entry for donations or other support (including loans) related to his activities as an MP.
+Declared financial interests include two shareholdings and one donation or loan related to MP activities.

 Generated 21 February 2026